infrasonar/docs/docs/collectors/probes/wmi-troubleshooting.md

    5. Security Options
 3. Verify if **Network security: LAN Manager authentication level** is set to: `Send LM & NTLM - use NTLMv2 session security if negotiated`.

+#### Remote UAC

+If you are monitoring a non-domain Windows asset you might see the notification `unable to authenticate: ACCESS_DENIED (5)`

+This might happens if you don't use the local administrator account itself but instead created a separate account, even if this is a member of the local administrators group.

+To fix this you need to disable remote User Account Control (UAC).
+Disabling remote user account control does not disable local UAC functionality.

+To disable remote UAC for a workgroup computer:

+1, Using an administrator account, logon the computer you want to monitor.
+2. Go to Start → Accessories → Command Prompt.
+Type `regedit`
+3. Browse to the key: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System`
+4. Locate or create a **DWORD** entry named `LocalAccountTokenFilterPolicy` and provide a **DWORD** value of `1`.
+To re-enable remote UAC, change this value to 0.

 ### WMI error 0x80041010

 Performance counter based checks such as: